wonsunahn/CS1622_Parser/README.md

 * blue : Nodes and edges only in the solution tree.
 * orange : Nodes in both trees but the label is different.

-As of now, the image diff algorithm is not very sophisticated so it may have trouble matching identical nodes when parts of the tree structure differ.
-So it may show an identical node as two nodes (red and blue) when they are not correctly matched.
-I will work on improving the algorithm and update you.
+The image comparison algorithm is not perfect so it may have trouble matching identical nodes when the tree structure differ significantly.
+So it may show an identical node as deleted and added back in (one red and one blue) when the algorithm does not recognize them as identical.

 ### Appendix E: Debugging using VSCode Debugger